Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/bump-dependencies.rst

 How to detect outdated dependencies in a plugin?
 ------------------------------------------------

-You can run `npm outdated` inside the plugin, you will have a list of dependencies to bump example:
+You can run `npm outdated` inside the plugin, you will have a list of dependencies to bump.
+Example:

 .. code-block:: bash